Tungabhadra River: Problems

 Industrial pollution has damaged the Tungabhadra River.
-Industry and mining on its banks in the Chikkamagaluru, Shimoga, Davangere, Haveri, Bellary, Koppal and Raichur districts of Karnataka and in the Kurnool district of Andhra Pradesh generate enormous amounts of effluents.
+Industry and mining on its banks in the Chikkamagaluru, Shimoga, Davangere, Haveri, Vijayanagara, Bellary, Koppal and Raichur districts of Karnataka and in the Kurnool district of Andhra Pradesh generate enormous amounts of effluents.
 Nearly 30 million liters of effluents are released into the Tunga from Shimoga each year."
 This is the contribution of just one city which, unlike Bhadravathi and Hospet, cannot boast of being an industrial city.
 As a result of the effluents, Tungabhadra is one of the most polluted rivers in the country.

 Downriver from the industries, the water has turned dark brown and has a pungent odor.
 Tungabhadra river's pollution has affected 1 million people in the sub-basin as most villages use the river water for drinking, bathing, irrigating crops, fishing and livestock water, previously obtained through an ancient tank system.
 The livelihood of village fishermen has been harmed by regular fish kills that have exhausted Tungabhadra's fisheries.